zhangted/food-datasets-csv-parser/README.md

         => generate(i, fileName, data)
 ```

-`ParseDirectoryFiles` gets a directory path from call, then chunks the information into 3 parts:
-the directory path, file name, and file type.
+`ParseDirectoryFiles` gets a directory path from call, then chunks the information for each file into 3 parts:  the directory path, file name, and file type.
 They are stored in `fileInfo` at index 0, 1, and 2.
 If `fileInfo[2]` is `csv`, then `fileInfo` is passed in `csvToJson(fileInfo, headers)`.
-The splicing that
 Each csv file is passed into `csvParser()``.

 #### `csvToJson()` require csv-Parser modules`